-The City of Melbourne responds to 29 of the 30 recommendations in Theme 2: Manage urban change.
-We have provided the basis for our support (supported:15, supported in principle:13, supported with amended recommendation:1) in Table 2.0.
+The City of Melbourne has responded to 29 of the 30 recommendations in Theme 2: Manage urban change.
+We have provided the basis for our support (supported: 15, supported in principle: 12, supported with amended recommendation: 1) in Table 2.0.
+We require more information in relation to recommendation number 47.